University of Khartoum: Historical Background of Faculty of Geographical and Environmental Sciences

 it was the Department of Geography established in 1945 as a unit in the School of Arts, University College of Khartoum which became the University of Khartoum in 1956, and the Unit became a department thereof.
-Administratively, it was a department in the Faculty of Arts, but its academic and research activities transcend the faculty's boundaries to various faculties and institutes within the university like the faculties of Economics, Engineering, Architecture, Science, Agriculture, Forestry, Education, Medicine, and institutes of Environmental Studies, Afro-Asian Studies, Urban Studies and Development Studies and Research.
+Administratively, it was a department in the Faculty of Arts.
+Still, its academic and research activities transcend the faculty's boundaries to various faculties and institutes within the university, like the faculties of Economics, Engineering, Architecture, Science, Agriculture, Forestry, Education, Medicine, and institutes of Environmental Studies, Afro-Asian Studies, Urban Studies and Development Studies and Research.
 The department occupies a two-storey building.
-The northern wing comprises sixteen staff offices and the GIS laboratory while the lecture halls the library and the cartography laboratory are located in the southern wing.
-The Faculty has been established under the University Council resolution No.129 on 12/12/2010 as an upgrading of the old Geography Department, Faculty of Arts, which was established in 1945, and is located in the university main campus in a two buildings complex.
+The northern wing comprises sixteen staff offices and the GIS laboratory, while the lecture halls, the library, and the cartography laboratory are located in the southern wing.
+The Faculty has been established under the University Council resolution No.129 on 12/12/2010 as an upgrading of the old Geography Department, Faculty of Arts, which was established in 1945, and is located in the university main campus in a two-building complex.
 The Faculty was established with a scientific vision to cope with the tremendous scientific advances and changes induced by the information revolution and globalization.